minotar/infra/README.md

 ## Terraform

 Optionally set the region in the `.tfvars` file.
-On first run, init Terraform with `terraform -chdir=terraform/ init`.
+On first run, init Terraform with `make terraform-init`.

-Further run cluster creation/updates with `terraform -chdir=terraform/ apply`.
+Further run cluster creation/updates with `make terraform-apply`.

+## Ansible

+The monitoring node (outside of Kubernetes) is managed by Ansible.

+Deploy with `make ansible-deploy` and verify configuration is correct with `make ansible-check`

 ## Kubernetes